maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

-> Polling places are open from 7 a.m. to 8 p.m. on [INSERT Election Day, Day, Month Date, Year.]
+> Polling places are open from 7 a.m. to 8 p.m. on Election Day.

 If you provided your voting address, then your polling location is printed here in the [My Polling Place](#item-my-polling-place) section of this site.